Total Dhamaal: Critical response

 Taran Adarsh rated the film with three stars and found it entertaining and loaded with clean humour.
 Himesh Mankad from Koimoi gives 3 star out of 5 says "Total Dhamaal is a fair clean entertainer that can be enjoyed with the entire family.
 It's definitely an improvement over previous installment Double Dhamaal".
 Ronak Kotecha writing for The Times of India gave two stars out of five and feels that in the ensemble cast, the film had the potential to be a comic roller coaster ride.
 He concluded saying "However, the fact that the film is slapstick is not a problem, what brings it down is poor writing and execution."
 Rajeev Masand of CNN-IBN gave 1.5 stars out of 5, commenting "I want to say here that I’m not against comedies that require complete suspension of disbelief.
 But even that requires thought, clever writing, and a lightness of touch.
 Total Dhamaal has none of those things.
 It’s a cash-grab film that believes ‘bigger is better’.
 Alas it’s not.
 From multiple remix songs, to the low-IQ racist and sexist humour, and a reliance on familiar gags and tropes, this is lazy, cynical filmmaking."
 Raja Sen writing for Hindustan Times rated the film with one star out of five.

 Future

-Dhamaal 4 (2027)
+Dhamaal 4 (2026)

-After the trailer release of Total Dhamaal, the third movie in an interview, director Indra Kumar said that another Dhamaal sequel is definitely on the cards and added that he has already registered two titles – Triple Dhamaal and Full On Dhamaal – for the next installment of the franchise.
-The fourth film will most probably be titled Dhamaal 4.
+After the trailer release of Total Dhamaal, the third movie in an interview, director Indra Kumar said that another Dhamaal sequel is definitely on the cards and added that he has already registered two titles – Triple Dhamaal and Full On Dhamaal.
+Eventually, the fourth installment titled Dhamaal 4 was confirmed in 2024.
+It was theatrically released on 10 July 2026.